aefreedman/notes/ncredible.md

 <!-- /MarkdownTOC -->

 ## Workshop Format
+The workshop ran from 10AM to 5PM (we ran a bit over time)
 1. Client consultation bootcamp with Wade Tinney
 2. Project pitch and summary from NBC
 3. Breakout session in small teams to create response pitches